Tinker-Ware/summerschool-infrastructure/README.md

 BEFORE DOING ANYTHING
 ---

-The mentors will provide the IP addresses every team should use.
-Wait until you have them.

 Go to the folder `deploy-exercise/summerschool-infrastructure` and edit the file `Vagrantfile`.
+Find the line that contains `private_network` and change it for `public_network`.
+Delete the rest of the line (The `,ip: ip` stuff)
-Replace the current IPs of each machine to match the provided IPs and HOSTNAMES.
+Replace the current Hostname of each machine to match the provided HOSTNAMES.

 **My role:** | HOSTNAME in Vagrantifle
 -------------|----------